fhomingo7/animo-shon/README.md

 - button functions not yet working except logout
 - NOTE: logout just redirects user to main_menu.xml

+### May 09, 2021
+Revamped Login and Register Features
+- users use their id number in order to login and register
+- name is also needed when registering
+- temporary admin account settings (username: 12345, password: password)

+Added User Functions
+- user is now able to like and unlike items
+- user is now able to add to their cart and see total price
+- user can also change quantity of items in the cart
+- sliding animation is temporarily implemented

 # Contributors
 Programmed by Shawn Castillo, Jason Ching, Florenz Domingo